mggg/rcv-webapp/README.md

 ## Before getting started

-Ensure that you are running this application with node version `~v14.15.1`.
-It is not currently known if earlier versions of node are compatible with the application, but it has been observed that one critical package, `node-sass`, encounters issues with node `^v15.2.1` as of Winter 2020.
+Ensure that you are running this application with node version `~v15.13.0`.

 To install all required packages, run: